 MDS and its treatment often cause side effects.
 In addition to treatment for MDS, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative care can help a person at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+It works best when palliative care is started as early as needed in the treatment process.
 People often receive treatment for MDS and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Some people with MDS who do not have any symptoms may only need close monitoring, including measuring blood counts, to watch for any symptoms.
 People with low-risk MDS, meaning those with RA and RARS subtypes, usually receive supportive care to control symptoms and improve quality of life.
 Supportive care may include: